Updated: Oct 4, 2021

 In essence, estate planning is the process of protecting your assets from creditors, minimizing taxes, preparing for death, or all three.
+So, an estate plan is the documentation memorializing that preparation.
 This can seem like a complex subject.
-However, because taxes and death are unavoidable, having a good, comprehensive estate plan can shield your hard-earned assets from creditors, minimize your tax implication, and make your inevitable passing much more seamless for those you leave behind.
+However, because death and taxes are unavoidable, having a good, comprehensive estate plan can shield your hard-earned assets from creditors, minimize your tax implications, and make your inevitable passing much more seamless for those you leave behind.

 A basic estate plan in Utah will usually consist of the following documents:

-A trust.
-A trust determines where your assets will go once you are gone.
-A basic trust involves three different parties: the Grantor/Settlor (the person giving the money or property), the Trustee (the person who is in charge of managing the trust’s assets), and the Beneficiary (the person receiving the benefit of the trust).
-Depending on your particular circumstance, you can either have a revocable trust (a trust that can be altered or canceled by the Grantor), or an irrevocable trust (a trust whose terms cannot be modified or amended).
-There are different advantages inherent in both, which we will discuss in more detail in forthcoming posts.
+A Trust.
+A Trust protects your assets from the moment it is created (and those assets are properly transferred into the Trust) and determines where those assets will go once you are gone.
+A basic Trust involves three different parties: the Trustor (the person giving the money or property), the Trustee (the person who is in charge of managing the Trust’s assets), and the Beneficiary (the person receiving the benefit of the Trust).
+Depending on your particular circumstance, you can either have a Revocable Trust (a Trust that can be altered or canceled by the Trustor), or an Irrevocable Trust (a Trust whose terms cannot be modified or amended).
+There are different advantages inherent in both, which we will discuss in more detail in this book.

-A general assignment of assets to the revocable trust.
-This assignment covers general property like jewelry and furniture that was not specifically addressed in the trust.
+A General Assignment of assets, usually to a Revocable Trust.
+This assignment covers general property like jewelry and furniture that was not specifically addressed in the Trust.

-A financial power of attorney.
-This legal document grants an agent (someone you trust) the authority to act on your behalf in financial matters.
+A Financial Power of Attorney.
+This legal document grants an Attorney-in-Fact (someone you trust) the authority to act on your behalf in financial matters.
 It is wise to grant someone financial power of attorney in case of unforeseen incapacity.

-A healthcare directive.
-This is a written document informing others of your healthcare wishes in the event of your incapacity.
-It allows you to name an agent to make decisions for your healthcare if you are unable to.
-It gives peace to those who are left regarding your wishes.
+An Advance Health Care Directive.
+This is a written document informing others of your health care wishes in the event of your incapacity.
+It allows you to name an agent to make decisions for your health care if you are unable to.
+It gives those who survive you certainty and peace regarding your wishes.